DevDokus/RedM-Metabolism/README.md

 # Discord
 If you need any information about my script,<br>
-if you found a bug, if you have an idea for the next version, or if you simply need some help.
+if you found a bug, if you have an idea for the <br>
+next version, or if you simply need some help.<br>
 Feel free to join our [Discord](http://discord.gg/2gdypBhsye)

 # Framework